 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 Which brand is best?
 Is the more expensive products worth the investment?
 These are just a few of the questions that make purchasing air filters for your home mind-boggling.
-Let San Antonio Air Service Experts crack the code of home air filters for you, so you can feel comfortable with your purchase.
+Let San Antonio Air Service Experts try to help you de-mystify the air filter dilemma.

-Here’s a tried and true way to figure out how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Set the filter horizontally, then using everyday table salt, start pouring the salt through the filter then see the quantity that comes out the other side.
-If some or all the salt falls through the filter, then you can imagine that the filter will let dust particles of similar size pass through.
-You should probably upgrade your filter to something more efficient.
+Here’s a tried and true way to figure out how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Set the filter horizontally, then using everyday table salt, start pouring the salt through the filter and see the quantity that comes out the other side.
+If some or all the salt falls through the filter, then you can imagine that the filter will let dust that same size flow through.
+You should probably upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.